-Key audit matter How our audit addressed the key audit matter

-Valuation of Investment Properties

-Refer to Note 2.18, Note 10 to the financial statements on pages 24 and 34, respectively.
+Key audit matter How our audit addressed the key audit matter Valuation of Investment Properties Refer to Note 2.18, Note 10 to the financial statements on pages 25 and 35, respectively.
 The Group's investment properties represent the most significant class of the Group's assets.
-The investment properties are held at fair value as of the balance sheet date.
-Management has estimated the fair value of the Group's investment properties to be € 12,335 thousand at 31 December 2016 as compared to € 11,237 at 31 December 2015.

-Our procedures in relation to management's valuation of investment properties included:

-- Evaluation of the independent external valuers' competence, capabilities and objectivity; - Assessing the methodologies used and the appropriateness of the key assumptions based on our knowledge of the agricultural land industry; and - Checking the accuracy and relevance of the input data used.

-The revaluation gain of € 1,098 thousand was recorded as fair value gains/losses in the consolidated statement of comprehensive income.
+The investment properties are accounted for at fair value as at the financial reporting date.
+Management has estimated the fair value of the Group's investment properties to be equal to € 12,964 thousand at 31 December 2017 as Our procedures in relation to management expert's valuation of investment properties included: • evaluation of the independent external valuers' competence, capabilities and objectivity; • assessing the methodology used and the appropriateness of the key assumptions based on our knowledge of the agricultural land market; • checking the accuracy and relevance of the input data used; ompared to € 12,335 thousand as at 31 December 2016.
+The revaluation gain of € 629 thousand (2016: \$1,098 thousand) was recorded as fair value examining independent valuations by obtaining market prices of agricultural land plots in the same geographical area from independent source, adjusting those for productivity parameters and gains/losses in the consolidated statement of comprehensive income.